emw7/flexms/README.md

 # flexms

-"A shelf of components for building a micro-service flexibly using Spring."
+A shelf of components for building a micro-service flexibly using Spring.